tminakov/robotframework-new-for-syntax/README.md

     INFO: suites/file_y.robot was not modified.

 ### Known Limitations
-A line that is after a `:FOR` and doesn't start with `\`, `...` or `#` is considered outside of the loop block, and this is the place where the `END` is added to close the loop.
+A line that is after a `:FOR` and doesn't start with `\`, `...` or `#` is considered outside of the loop block, and this is the place where the `END` is added to close it.
-This means that blocks that have empty lines (or start with any other character but these 3) will be "broken-up" in the middle - and any lines that are originally in the block will now be left out.
+This means that blocks having empty lines (or lines starting with any other character but these 3) will be "broken-up" in the middle - and any lines that were originally in the block will now be left out.
 It's easier to explain with a sample; on this old-style loop:

       :FOR  ${animal}  IN  cat  dog
       \    Log ${animal}